Dispersive readout of Majorana qubits: Light-matter interaction for Majorana qubits

 As indicated in the level diagram in~\cref{figure:majorana-qubits}~(b), the relevant transitions for coupling to the resonator involve a single charge transfer from the island to the dot, or vice versa.
 This charge transfer also flips the (dressed) Majorana parity.
 In this case, an approximately QND interaction can still be achieved in the dispersive regime, where the resonator is far detuned from any internal transition, such that the resonator-induced transitions indicated in~\cref{figure:majorana-qubits}~(b) are purely virtual.
 However, it is a notable difference between the Majorana transmon and the Majorana box qubit readout scheme that the former has the advantage of a manifestly QND interaction independent of whether the system is in the dispersive regime or not.

+It is worth noting that the \emph{joint} parity of the Majorana box qubit and the dot is, in fact, preserved by the transitions indicated in~\cref{figure:majorana-qubits}~(b).
+One can therefore perform a QND measurement of this joint parity, and in principle infer the Majorana parity, given that the state of the dot can be determined with certainty before and after the measurement~\cite{steiner2020readout, munk2020paritytocharge}.

-As an aside, this last point can be contrasted to the readout scheme proposed in Ref.~\cite{grimsmo2019majorana}, where modulation of a system parameter is used to activate a parity conserving qubit-resonator coupling.
+As an aside, the lack on an exact QND interaction for the dispersive readout of the Majorana box qubit can be contrasted to the longitudinal readout scheme proposed in Ref.~\cite{grimsmo2019majorana}, where modulation of a system parameter is used to activate a parity conserving qubit-resonator coupling.
 This coupling arises \emph{independently} of the frequency detuning of the resonator from any internal qubit transition.
-With the scheme in Ref.~\cite{grimsmo2019majorana} it is therefore possible to achieve strong qubit-resonator coupling in a regime where all parity non-conserving processes are heavily suppressed and can be neglected.
+Therefore, this longitudinal readout scheme can be used in a regime where the detuning is large enough that any Majorana parity nonconserving terms are negligible, yet still achieving a large readout signal-to-noise ratio.
 We return to a brief comparison with Ref.~\cite{grimsmo2019majorana} in~\cref{section:readout-estimates,appendix:majorana-box-longitudinal}.

 For the purpose of qubit readout, real transitions between qubit-system eigenstates are undesirable.
 An effective interaction suitable for readout is recovered from~\cref{equation:light-matter-interaction} in the dispersive regime.
 This refers to a coupling regime where the resonator frequency is far off-resonance from any relevant transitions between qubit states that are allowed by the selection rules.
 The transitions to higher energy levels indicated in~\cref{figure:majorana-qubits}~(a,b) are then only virtual transitions.
 In this situation,~\cref{equation:light-matter-interaction} can be treated perturbatively, leading to an effective interaction of the form (for both types of Majorana qubit)